Default tablatures

 Slides for chords are indicated by default in both Staff and TabStaff.

-String numbers are necessary for TabStaff because automatic string calculations are different for chords and for single notes.
+String numbers may be necessary for TabStaff because automatic string calculations are different for chords and for single notes.

 myMusic = \relative c' {